peironggg/ev3-source/index.md

 #### Installing the ev3dev image

-Download the [Source Academy's customised ev3dev image from here](https://github.com/source-academy/ev3-source/releases/download/v0a/ev3-source.img.zip).
+Download the [Source Academy's customised ev3dev image from here](https://github.com/source-academy/ev3-source/releases/download/v0b/ev3-source.img.zip).
 Then, use an image burner of your choice to install the image onto the microSD card issued.
 You will require a microSD card reader for this.
 The instructions for each operating system are as follows:

 ##### Cross-platform

 Follow [this section &#40;"Flash the SD card"&#41; on the ev3dev site](https://www.ev3dev.org/docs/getting-started/#step-2-flash-the-sd-card). **Note: download the [customised EV3-Source image](https://github.com/source-academy/ev3-source/releases/download/v0a/ev3-source.img.zip), not the ev3dev release image.**

+Explorer/Finder may say that it is unable to read the card, or the card needs to be formatted.
+That is normal; just dismiss the message.
+Etcher will be able to flash the card.

 If this does not work, try our [alternative instructions at the end of the page](#appendix-alternative-flashing-instructions).